-1. Incident Stage of Conflict
+1. The Incident Stage

-As you learned in a previous lesson, the pre-conflict stage is when an issue may be brewing, but you're not really aware of what it is.
-Then, there's the actual conflict stage and the post-conflict stage when things are resolved.
+Recall that the pre-conflict stage is when an issue may be brewing, but you're not really aware of what it is.
+Then there's the actual conflict stage and the post-conflict stage when things are resolved.

-Within the conflict phase, the very first stage is often the feeling of discomfort that something is wrong.
-Following discomfort is the incident stage of conflict, in which parties become aware of each other's roles in needs not being met through a concrete occurrence in their relationship.
+Within the conflict phase, the first stage is often the feeling of discomfort that something is wrong.
+Following discomfort is the incident stage of conflict, in which parties become aware of how each other's roles impact unmet needs.
+Awareness is attained through a concrete occurrence in their relationship.